anderson-aristotle/react-components-prop/README.md

 ### Component Data with Props

+What are props?
+Props are simply arguments passed into a component, as though they were arguments to a function.
+The component can then use this data to render something or pass the data on to another component (more on that later).

 The React framework was built to handle data that changes over time.
 So far, we have defined a `Movie` component in `App.js`.
 The component's `render` method returns some movie information in JSX.

 In `index.js`, we are importing this component, appending what the `Movie` component's `render` method returns to the virtual DOM, and rendering that.

 This is great, but our data is hard coded into our component.
 Not exactly dynamic.

-Rather than simply displaying hard coded information, let's make our component more reusable by passing data to it that it can display.
+Rather than simply displaying hard coded information, let's make our component more reusable by passing props to it that it can display.

-The question is, how do we pass data to our `Movie` component without hard coding it into the component's `render` method?
+The question is, how do we pass props to our `Movie` component without hard coding it into the component's `render` method?

 Find out!
 Try it yourself alongside [this video](https://generalassembly.wistia.com/medias/gchiu63slo) in [this codepen](https://codepen.io/susir/pen/vxWypq) _(note: right click both for new tab!)_